Bone, Joint and Muscle Conditions

 In a growing child’s hips and pelvis, the most common place for a fracture is the attachment point.
 This is the place where the muscles attach to bone.
 In children, the attachment point is not fully formed yet, and so it is a weak point.

-If a child moves his legs very suddenly and forcefully – for example, during a fall or while playing sports – the muscles that attach to the hip or pelvic bones can pull away and break the bone.
+If a child moves their legs very suddenly and forcefully – for example, during a fall or while playing sports – the muscles that attach to the hip or pelvic bones can pull away and break the bone.

-Hip Fractures in Children
+Hip fractures in children

 Any child can get a hip fracture, though they are rare in very young children.
-For children, hip and pelvic fractures usually happen during automobile accidents, or during snowboarding or bicycling accidents.
+For children, hip and pelvic fractures usually happen during automobile accidents or during snowboarding or bicycling accidents.

 Hip Fractures at Seattle Children’s